 How Can You Destress When There’s a Valid Reason to Be Stressed?

-Elections are cause stress because there is so much at stake in them, and because they have a huge impact on discourse in all aspects of society.
-They’re nigh unavoidable and, well, important.
-We’re stressed because we should be stressed out about the potentially good and bad outcomes of the election, the scandals and last minute revelations, and how the election has caused behavioural changes in us and those around us.
-So how do you combat stress when you know that a) you should be worried; and b) there is so little you can do to change the eventual outcome?
-And what can you possibly do about the creeping dread of election stress in your workplace?
+Elections are stressful because there is so much at risk and because they have a significant influence on social discourse in all spheres.
+They are almost impossible to avoid and, well, necessary.
+We should be worried out about the election’s potential positive and negative outcomes, the scandals and unexpected revelations, and how the election has changed our behavior and the behavior of people around us.
+How then can you manage your stress when you are aware that, a), you should be concerned, and b), there isn’t much you can do to influence the outcome?
+What can you possible do about the election worry that is starting to sneak into your workplace?

 The APA suggests that election stress can be ameliorated by: